mikako-shirai/cc26-Greenfield-Project/README.md

-# cc26-Greenfield-Project
+# cc26-Greenfield-Project Cocoon Morpho

 Morpho is a web application designed to help you organize your day.
 It includes a calendar that can add events, tasks, and documents.

-Set Up:
+### Set Up:

 Run `npm i` / `npm install` to  install dependencies.
 All back-end files are under the server folder.
 All front-end files are under the client folder.

+### Database and Knex

 In a separate terminal, start postgres psql

 Inside postgres run the following command to create a database:
 `CREATE DATABASE cocoonmorpho;`

-In your other terminal, please run the following to migrate and seed the database:
+In your other terminal, please run the following code to migrate and seed the database:

 `npm run migrate-latest`
 `npm run seed-data`

+#### Testing

-To check tests please run npm test or npm run test in your terminal.
+To check tests please run `npm test` or `npm run test` in your terminal.
+Please feel free to write more tests.

 Enjoy your experience using Morpho!

-Current Issues to Fix:
+### Current Issues to Fix:
 Buttons create duplicates to the right.
 Front-end unable to pass data to the back-end.
 Create more tests.

-Future features to implement in the future:
+### Future features to implement in the future:
 Log-in/Sign-up page.
 Get reminder for today's task.
 Organize schedule by work or school.